-Winner: PS5: Spiderman, Horizon: Forbidden West, Demon's Soul -- just naming a few of the AAA titles coming to PS5, not to mention a host of interesting indie games.
-Until Xbox shows us more Halo, Sony wins this round.
+Winner: PS5: Spiderman, Horizon: Forbidden West, Demon's Soul -- just naming a few of the AAA titles coming to PS5, not to mention a host of weird PS5 games that I can't wait to play.
+Until Xbox shows us more, Sony wins this round.

 Xbox Series X vs. PS5: Outlook

-While there is a lot yet to be decided, the Xbox Series X and PS5 are on level playing field as of now.
+While there is a lot yet to be decided, the Xbox Series X and PS5 are on a pretty level playing field as we draw closer to November.